-Welcome to the fourth edition of the NSW Health e-bulletin, Health in Focus.
+Welcome to the latest edition of the NSW Health e-bulletin, Health in Focus.
 This quarterly update features the latest news from the largest public health system in Australia.

 If you have any suggestions, comments or ideas for future editions, please email us.

 Please feel free to forward this newsletter to colleagues and others who may be interested, and encourage them to subscribe online.

 NSW Health has launched its summer flu campaign to encourage people to get a flu shot before they travel overseas.

 The summer flu campaign runs until 29 February 2020 and targets people travelling to the Northern Hemisphere - encouraging them to get a flu shot at least two weeks before travelling, regardless if they had one for our winter season.